Leading the way to road transport reform in New Zealand

 The evidence was considered by government, local authorities and the industry representatives from the Freight Operators’ Forum, with endorsement for reform given by all parties.

-Toll New Zealand played a key role in leading a reform that has provided significant benefits for the road freight industry in New Zealand and for the country’s economy more broadly.
+Toll played a key role in leading a reform that has provided significant benefits for the road freight industry in New Zealand and for the country’s economy more broadly.

 The use of HPMV 50MAX trucks not only enables payload increases of up to 20 per cent – leading to improvements in operating efficiency – but has also resulted in lower carbon emissions and significant safety benefits through a reduced impact on traffic.

-And when the new 50MAX permit process was finalised and the call for operating license applications went out, Toll New Zealand’s application was the first to be submitted.
+And when the new 50MAX permit process was finalised and the call for operating license applications went out, Toll’s application was the first to be submitted.

-Today, the Toll New Zealand 50MAX fleet has grown from an initial eight to 28; all deployed on linehaul operations across the country’s major highway freight routes.
+Today, the Toll 50MAX fleet in New Zealand has grown from an initial eight to 28; all deployed on linehaul operations across the country’s major highway freight routes.

 The increased load carrying capacity of the new vehicles has meant that Toll’s customers have been insulated from the increased capital costs involved in making the switch to the new high productivity vehicles.